 The first thing you need to do to go off the grid is to rid yourself of dependence on electricity from your power company.
-The most common way to do so is by using the sun and the wind to provide your power.
-Neither concept is new, but more people are turning to these constant power sources to help offset or replace their reliance on Power transmission companies.
+The most common way to do so is by using the sun to provide your power.

 This concept is not new, but more people are turning to these constant power sources to help offset or replace their reliance on epileptic electricity.

 Residential homes that use solar power typically have photovoltaic (PV) solar panels located on the roof or near the house.

 These panels contain cells made up of silicon semiconductors (Monocrystalline and Polycrystalline).